jarod-wilson/msc-project/analysis/README.md

 # Analysis

-This folder contains materials related to the analysis performed as part of the project.
+This folder contains materials related to the analysis conducted as part of the project.

 ---